yuumasato/compliance-operator/doc/usage.md

 Compliance Operator is able to run a platform scan on the HyperShift Managment cluster for the Hosted Cluster with a tailoredProfile.

-Currently, we only support CIS profile and PCI-DSS profile, in order to scan Hosted Cluster, you need to create a tailoredProfile and then set the value of `ocp4-hypershift-cluster` to the name of the Hosted Cluster you want to scan, you can either extend `ocp4-cis` or `ocp4-pci-dss`.
+Currently, we only support CIS profile and PCI-DSS profile, you can either extend `ocp4-cis` or `ocp4-pci-dss`.

+In order to scan a Hosted Cluster, you need to create a tailoredProfile to define the name and namespace of the Hosted cluster that you want to scan.
+Set the value of `ocp4-hypershift-cluster` to the name of the target Hosted Cluster, and set the value of `ocp4-hypershift-namespace-prefix` to the namespace where the Hosted Cluster resides, e.g.: `local-cluster`, or `clusters`.

 ```yaml
 apiVersion: compliance.openshift.io/v1alpha1